-Prior to the coming of the Spanish in 1541, the Kansas country was known only to Indian nomadic bands of hunters and warriors, and the indigenous tribes of the area.
+Before the coming of the Spanish in 1541, the Kansas country was known only to Indian nomadic bands of hunters and warriors and the indigenous tribes of the area.
 Of the latter, Francisco Vásquez de Coronado mentions three, the Wichita, Kanza, and Pawnee, and vaguely infers that there may have been more.

 In April 1541, Coronado and his army left Tiguex, hoping to find in Quivira the precious metals Cibola could not supply.
-The Turk led them through “the cow country” into western Texas so far Southeastward that at a village on the Colorado River the captain-general called a halt.
+The Turk led them through “the cow country” into western Texas so far Southeastward that the captain-general at a village on the Colorado River called a halt at a village on the Colorado River.
 Their supplies had fallen dangerously low.
-For 37 days they had followed the Turk and, to conserve their grain supplies, lived mainly on buffalo meat.
+For 37 days, they had followed the Turk and, to conserve their grain supplies, lived mainly on buffalo meat.
 Tiguex was “250 leagues” away, and the unknown country beyond might prove barren.
 Coronado divided his force.
 Taking with him only 30 horsemen and six footmen, he headed north to pursue the quest, sending the remainder of his men back to Tiguex to await his return.

 With Coronado went the Turk and another guide.
 Across the panhandles of Texas and Oklahoma, Coronado proceeded “until he reached Quivira.”
-His report of October 20, 1541, to his king, reads: “I traveled for forty-two days after I left the force, living all the while solely on the flesh of the bulls and cows which we killed . . . and going many days without water and cooking the food with cow dung, because there is no other kind of wood in all these plains, away from the gullies and rivers, which are few.”
-The chronicler Suceso, placed Quivira as “in the fortieth degree,” but another authority, mapping the “Province of Quivira,” puts it in the thirty-ninth, between the Arkansas River at Great Bend and the confluence of the Republican and Kansas Rivers, at Junction City.
+His report of October 20, 1541, to his king, reads: “I traveled for forty-two days after I left the force, living all the while solely on the flesh of the bulls and cows which we killed… and going many days without water and cooking the food with cow dung, because there is no other kind of wood in all these plains, away from the gullies and rivers, which are few.”
+The chronicler Suceso placed Quivira as “in the fortieth degree.”
+But another authority, mapping the “Province of Quivira,” puts it in the thirty-ninth, between the Arkansas River at Great Bend and the Republican and Kansas Rivers’ confluence at Junction City.

-After a stay of 25 days in Quivira, Coronado and his men returned to Tiguex, but by a shorter southwestward route, approximating what later became the Santa Fe Trail.
+After 25 days in Quivira, Coronado and his men returned to Tiguex, but by a shorter southwestward route, approximating what later became the Santa Fe Trail.
 In the summer of 1542, “with less than a hundred men,” he reached Mexico City, where he was shorn of his rank and soon died.
-But the seemingly fruitless journey introduced the horse to the Plains and, by right of discovery, established Spanish claim in the entire western region.
+But the seemingly fruitless journey introduced the horse to the Plains and established Spanish claim in the entire western region by right of discovery.

 In 1694, Canadian traders were among the Osage and Missouri tribes, and during the next few years, the Spanish authorities in New Mexico had several indications that the French traders were on good terms with the Pawnee Indians.
 By 1706, when Juan de Ulibarri headed a Spanish expedition out of Santa Fe, it was apparent that the French, operating from the north, were becoming rivals of the Spanish of New Mexico for the trade of the interior.

-Between 1706 and 1719 the French penetration was steady.
-In 1708 Canadians explored “three hundred to four hundred leagues” of the Missouri River, and during the next decade, the French from the Louisiana capital reached out along other tributaries of the Mississippi River.
-In 1719 Charles Claude du Tisne, sent up the Missouri River by the Governor of Louisiana, visited the Osage villages, near the mouth of the Osage River, and crossed the northeast corner of Kansas to the Pawnee region on the Republican River.
+Between 1706 and 1719, the French penetration was steady.
+In 1708 Canadians explored “three hundred to four hundred leagues” of the Missouri River.
+During the next decade, the French from the Louisiana capital reached out along other tributaries of the Mississippi River.
+In 1719 Charles Claude du Tisne, sent up the Missouri River by the Governor of Louisiana, visited the Osage villages near the mouth of the Osage River, and crossed the northeast corner of Kansas to the Pawnee region on the Republican River.

 Spain showed little interest in the Quivira country thus regained, yet the development of Kansas began under its ownership.
 Pierre Laclede Luguest, with Auguste and Pierre Chouteau of the French fur trading family, established headquarters at St. Louis in 1764 and sent agents from there to the Indians of Missouri, Arkansas, Nebraska, and Kansas.
-These agents, although few in number, cleared the paths by which Kansas was to emerge from a little known region into a definite territory.
+Although few in number, these agents cleared the paths by which Kansas emerged from a little-known region into a definite territory.

-In March 1804 the Territory was divided into two parts.
-Land south of the thirty-third parallel was named the Territory of Orleans; that north of the parallel, including Kansas, became the District of Louisiana, attached for legal purposes to the Territory of Indiana.
+In March 1804, the Territory was divided into two parts.
+Land south of the thirty-third parallel was named the Territory of Orleans; north of the parallel, including Kansas, became the District of Louisiana, attached for legal purposes to the Territory of Indiana.